 - The Debtor ignores and does not answer or appear in court (this attitude angers the judge).

-- The Debt collector, then asks for an order of contempt of court and specifically jail.
+- The Debt collector, then asks for an order of contempt of court and specifically jail time to force you to appear.
 The bail often equals the amount of the debt to get out of jail.

-- The Debtor has to raise bail money to get out of jail, The Debt collector simply attaches the bail money.
-The Debt Collector always expected the Debtor to assume and ignore these requests.
+- The Debtor has to raise bail money to get out of jail, The Debt collector simply attaches the bail bond or deposit.
+The Debt Collector always expected the Debtor to assume and ignore these court orders.
 The contempt of court came from ignoring the orders of the court to answer discovery.

 How Your Bankruptcy Attorney Can Help You

 This technique is popular with debt buyers who purchase charged-off debts for pennies on the dollar.
 Debt Collectors sue collecting the interest, attorney fees, court costs and the full principle.
 “Zombie debt” buyers will buy bankrupted debts and attempt collection regardless of the discharge.